murchant/intheknow/stepyByStep.md

 - **created relations.py:** generates true and false player and club relationships, and generates query search terms for said relationships

 - **created getTweets.py:** uses query terms to execute shell command and retrieve tweets.

+  - cmds.txt is run as bas script and runs 20 queries at a time

+  - club synonym.
+  - player relationship with just *to club* and *player*.